near/docs/docs/quick-start/new-to-near.md

 - [ [read](https://a16z.com/2019/11/08/crypto-glossary/) ] a16z Crypto Glossary
 - [ [read](https://a16z.com/2018/02/10/crypto-readings-resources/) ] a16z Crypto Canon

-## What's NEAR?

-NEAR Protocol is a scalable blockchain designed to provide the performance and user experience necessary to bridge the gap to mainstream adoption of decentralized applications.
-Unlike other next generation blockchains, this network has been built from the ground up to be the easiest in the world for both developers and their end users while still providing the scalability necessary to serve those users.

-NEAR is built from the ground up to make it easier to:

-- **Build**
-  decentralized applications easily as a non-blockchain developer
-- **Onboard**
-  users with a smooth experience, even if they aren't familiar with crypto
-- **Scale**
-  throughput cost-effectively via sharding once your application is wildly successful

-In order for decentralized applications to make a big impact on the world, they have to be easy to build, use, and maintain even when they scale to millions of users.

-NEAR is built by a world-class team that has built some of the world's only sharded databases at scale.

 ## How do I get started?